sav-che/TL-2/Authors/Seier, Eduard Georg {std. Seler}.md

-> [!cite] BHL link: this entry starts at [page 497](https://www.biodiversitylibrary.org/item/104077#page/511/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 497](https://www.biodiversitylibrary.org/page/33333636) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Seier, Eduard Georg (1849-1922), German (Prussian) plant collector, archeologist and ethnologist; studied at the universities of Breslau and Berlin; on active service in the Franco-Prussian war; state teacher's examination 1875; high school teacher at Berlin 1876-1879; turned to ethnological studies; Dr. phil.
 Leipzig 1887; assistant (1892) later divisional director (1904) at the Berlin ethnological museum; habil.
-Berlin 1894; professor of American languages 1899; travelled in Mexico and Central America 1887-1888, 1895-1897, 1902-1903, 1904-1905, 1910-1911; mainly studying the Maya culture but also collecting plants. (*Seler*).
+Berlin 1894; professor of American languages 1899; travelled in Mexico and Central America 1887-1888, 1895-1897, 1902-1903, 1904-1905, 1910-1911; mainly studying the Maya culture but also collecting plants.
+**Abbreviated name**: *Seler*

 #### Herbarium and types